aneasystone/github-trending/README.md

 ## C#

+* 【2025-12-07】[okta / okta-sdk-dotnet](https://github.com/okta/okta-sdk-dotnet) - A .NET SDK for interacting with the Okta management API, enabling server-side code to manage Okta users, groups, applications, and more.
+* 【2025-12-07】[unchihugo / FluentFlyout](https://github.com/unchihugo/FluentFlyout) - The modern Flyout app for Windows 11, built with Fluent 2 Design principles.
+Media, Up Next, and Lock Keys flyouts and more.
 * 【2025-11-19】[qq362946 / Fantasy](https://github.com/qq362946/Fantasy) - C # Game Framework, but not limited to games.
 Can be used for non game business development
 * 【2025-11-12】[lingarr-translate / lingarr](https://github.com/lingarr-translate/lingarr) - Lingarr is an application that supports both local and SaaS translation services to translate subtitle files into a specified target language.
 With automated translation options, Lingarr simplifies translating subtitles.
 * 【2025-11-11】[genaray / Arch](https://github.com/genaray/Arch) - A high-performance C# based Archetype & Chunks Entity Component System (ECS) with optional multithreading.